northos/Crypto1-Final-Project/README.md

 - Timeout: Messages with time stamps more than 5 seconds out of date will be rejected.
   Messages must also be received in order: messages with a timestamp older (or the same as) one previously received will be assumed to be a duplicate and rejected.

+- Connection limit: The bank will only accept up to 5 ATM connections.